 Autocratic leadership creates a centralized chain of command with heavy involvement of the leader in all areas of operation.
 This leads to the formation of a hub and spoke type of organizational structure that helps in many ways, such as:

 - Improving communication and logistics.

-- Anticipating problems in advance, and better realization of consequences of an action by one section on other sections
+- Anticipating problems in advance, and better realization of consequences of an action.

 Criticisms Levied Against Autocratic Leadership

-The major criticisms levied against autocratic leadership include the following:
+The major criticisms levied against the autocratic style include the following:

-- Contrary to claims of close supervision with detailed instructions to reduce stress and improve productivity, research suggests that such actions actually unmotivate employees, and cause them to becoming tense, fearful, or resentful.
+- Contrary to claims of close supervision with detailed instructions to reduce stress and improve productivity, research suggests that such actions actually demotivate employees, and cause them to becoming tense, fearful, or resentful.

 - Lack of involvement from the employee in the decision making process leads to employees not assuming ownership of their work, contributing to low morale, lack of commitment, and manifesting in high turnover, absenteeism, and work stoppage.

 - The heavily centralized command of autocratic leadership style ensures that the system depends entirely on the leader.
 If the leader is strong, capable, competent and just, the organization functions smoothly, and if the leader is weak, incompetent, or has low ethical and moral standards, the entire organization suffers for the sake of a single leader.

 - All power vested with the leader leads to risk of leaders with low moral fiber exploiting employees, indulging in favoritism and discrimination, and the like.